Neoanarika/Searching-for-activation-functions/README.md

 # How to use

-To find the activation functions
+Download the data first then find the activation functions
 ```
+python cifar10_download_and_extract.py
 python cifar10_main.py
 ```